DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

     - Name the projects of your function apps.
 * dotnet custom
     - Add `ef` as custom command
     - Add the arguments below.
-Name the project and the startup-project.
+Set the project and the startup-project to your Class Libary.
 * Stage the ARM template
 * Publish the artifacts